Observational tests of quantum extension of Schwarzschild spacetime in loop quantum gravity with stars in the galactic center: Introduction

 There are several different choices of $\delta_b$ and $\delta_c$, which can be divided into three classes \cite{Gan:2020dkb}: the $\mu_0$-scheme \cite{Ashtekar:2005qt, Modesto:2008im, Assanioussi:2019twp, Modesto:2005zm, Corichi:2015xia}, $\bar \mu$-scheme \cite{ABP19, Boehmer:2007ket, Gan:2022oiy, Ongole:2022rqi, Gan:2022mle, Garcia-Quismondo:2022ler, Bodendorfer:2019xbp}, and the generalized $\bar \mu$-scheme \cite{AOS18b, AOS18a}.
 For $\mu_0$-scheme, the two polymetric parameters are treated as constants and the corresponding effective LQG black hole has been explored in \cite{Modesto:2008im, Modesto:2005zm}.
 In $\bar\mu$-scheme $\delta_b$ and $\delta_c$ are treated as phase space functions that depend on the canonical variables \cite{ABP19, Boehmer:2007ket}.
 And in the generalized $\bar\mu$-scheme, $\delta_b$ and $\delta_c$ are considered as Dirac observables \cite{AOS18b, AOS18a}.
 Very recently, a quantum extension of the Schwarzschild black hole is constructed based on a specific $\bar \mu$-scheme \cite{LQG_BH1, LQG_BH2}.
 In such an effective quantum spacetime, similar to the case in loop quantum cosmology, the spacetime singularity of the classical Schwarzschild black hole can be replaced by a quantum bounce that connects the black hole region and the white hole region.
+In this picture, the quantum effect is controlled by the parameter $A_\lambda$ which sensitively depends on $\delta_b$ and $\delta_c$, and its exact value in LQG has not been determined yet.
+It is interesting to see if the experiments or observations can lead to any bounds on it.
 Based on this quantum-extended Schwarzschild black hole, a rotating spacetime with the LQG effects has been constructed by the Newman-Janis algorithm \cite{Brahma:2020eos}.